 Read Also: A Bike Ride to Tamhini Ghat In Western Ghats

-Construction of Railway: Dr. E. Sreedharan was made director to construct this line and he was given full power to recruit and work.
-Entire length was divided into 7 parts headed by one chief engineer and they were asked to provide the best path to pass railways.
+Dr. E. Sreedharan was made director to construct this line and he was given full power to recruit and work.
+The entire length was divided into 7 parts headed by one chief engineer and they were asked to provide the best path to pass railways.
 Satellite images were taken and long surveys were done by enthusiastic engineers to finalize the route.
 Next was land acquisition and the team contacted local panchayats and leaders.
-Compensation amount was offered depending upon the type of soil and trees and it was promised that they will get a job in railways on its completion.
+The compensation amount was offered depending upon the type of soil and trees and it was promised that they will get a job in railways on its completion.
 For construction companies like L&T and AFCONS were given contracts and large Tunnel Boring Machines (TBM) were imported from Sweden.
 30 thousand workers were employed and a time limit of 5 years was set.
-Though the project took 7 years to complete and cost 93 workers their lives, once the line was complete it was an immediate hit.
-It reduced the time of travel between major cities like Mumbai to Goa and Cochin by 10 and 12 hours respectively. [wp_ad_camp_1]
+Though the project took 7 years to complete and cost 93 workers their lives, once the line was completed it was an immediate hit.
+It reduced the time of travel between major cities like Mumbai to Goa and Cochin by 10 and 12 hours respectively.

-A walk through Railway Line: Entire Konkan Railway line passes through 3 three Indian states i.e. Maharashtra, Goa, and Karnataka.
+Entire Konkan Railway line passes through 3 three Indian states i.e. Maharashtra, Goa, and Karnataka.
 There are 56 railway stations and the entire line is single track with no electrification.
 The track is designed for a maximum speed of 160 km/hr.
 The route provides some of the best natural views and scenic beauty.
 As the Arabian Sea is on one side and lush green Sahyadri Mountains on other, nearly 2000 big and small bridges and 92 tunnels were constructed.
-At the time of completion, all the longest tunnel of India were present on this line and the Karbude Tunnel (6.5 km) was the longest one.
-Panval Viaduct (210 ft.) constructed on this line was third tallest viaduct in Asia when the line was completed.
-The entire length can be divided into three parts on the basis of state it crosses.
+At the time of completion, all the longest tunnel of India was present on this line and the Karbude Tunnel (6.5 km) was the longest one.
+The Panval Viaduct (210 ft.) constructed on this line was the third tallest viaduct in Asia when the line was completed.
+The entire length can be divided into three parts on the basis of the state it crosses.
 They are:

 - Length in Maharashtra